-RESPONSE RATING Strongly Disagree with Statement Disagree with Statement Neutral Agree with Statement ongly Agree Statement Weighted Average 38.
-Our agency stays in touch and listens to our customers 0.70 39.
+RESPONSE RATING Strongly Disagree with Statement Disagree with Statement Neutral Agree with Statement gly Agree Statement Weighted Average 38.
+Our agency stays in 0.70 39.
 We annually evaluate customer satisfaction about our program's services 0.65 40.
 Our agency regularly measures, tracks, and reports our results and impacts to our staff, Board, and the community 0.81 41.
 Our agency engages and involves the community and stakeholders in planning our future 0.69 42.
 Our customers are highly satisfied with our services and the work we do 0.92 43.
-Our agency obeys laws and regulations and has high ethical standards 1.05 44.
-Our agency makes a substantial difference e in our community 7 1.51
+Our agency obeys 1 1.05 44.
+Our agency makes a substantial difference e in our community 1.51